 Chimney Work In Mattituck

-Chimney Inspections By You
+Chimney Estimates By You

 Chimney Contractor In Nassau

-Mattituck Chimney Cleanings
+Mattituck Chimney Sweeps

-LI Ice Dam Preventions
+LI Ice Dam Mitigation

 LI Chimney Maintenance

-Expressway Roofing And Chimney has been fixing, servicing and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, installing new exterior siding and other cedar products and roofs in Nassau and Suffolk county for over 22 years.
-Long Islanders have been trusting us with their skylight problems, quality roofing installations and home construction repairs since 2001.
-We are proud to work with, work for, serve and support the following local Long Island businesses in their respective industries. construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
-We agree that we are all in this together.
+Expressway Roofing and Chimney has been fixing, attending to & doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights & leaky gutters, setting up new exterior siding, cedar roofing, decks & other cedar products and roofs in Nassau and Suffolk county for over 22 years.
+Long Islanders have been relying on us with their skylight problems, quality roofing installations and home construction repairs since 2001.
+We are honored to work with, serve, help & benefit the following local Long Island businesses in their various industries: construction, masonry, travel, contracting, design, lumberjacks, home improvements, & halfway houses.
+We believe that we are all in this together.
 Call Expressway today at 631.388.7555.